Tom Waddell: Medical career

 Waddell attended medical school at New Jersey College of Medicine, a division of Seton Hall University, and in 1965 undertook his medical internship at Beth El Hospital, Brooklyn.
-In 1965, he traveled from Brooklyn, New York to participate in the Civil Rights Movement in Selma, Alabama.
+In 1965, he traveled from Brooklyn to participate in the civil rights movement in Selma, Alabama.

-Drafted into the Army in 1966, Waddell became a preventive-medicine officer and paratrooper.
-Entering a course in global medicine, he protested when he found out that he would be shipped to Vietnam.
-Expecting a court-martial, he was instead unexpectedly sent to train as a decathlete for the 1968 Olympics.
+Drafted into the United States Army in 1966, Waddell became a preventive-medicine officer and paratrooper.
+Entering a course in global medicine, he protested when he found out that he would be deployed to Vietnam.
+Expecting a court-martial, he was instead sent to train as a decathlete for the 1968 Olympics.

-After discharge from the army, Waddell undertook medical residencies at Georgetown University and Montefiore Medical Center in The Bronx.
-At Georgetown, he did research on viruses at Walter Reed Army Medical Center in Washington, D.C.
+After discharge from the army, Waddell undertook medical residencies at Georgetown University and Montefiore Medical Center.
+At Georgetown, he did research on viruses at the Walter Reed Army Medical Center in Washington, D.C.
 In 1970, he began a graduate fellowship at Stanford University.

-Waddell established his private practice on 18th Street in the Castro neighborhood of San Francisco in 1974.
-His medical background enabled him to find jobs easily and in exotic locales.
+Waddell established his private practice on 18th Street in the Castro District of San Francisco in 1974.
 He also served in the Middle East as medical director of the Whittaker Corporation from 1974 through 1981.
-Part of his job entailed serving as personal physician for a Saudi prince and a Saudi businessman and he eventually became the team physician for the Saudi Arabian Olympic team at the 1976 Montreal Olympics.
+Part of his job entailed serving as personal physician for a Saudi prince and a Saudi businessman and he eventually became the team physician for the Saudi Arabian Olympic team at the 1976 Summer Olympics.

-In the 1980s Waddell was employed at the City Clinic in San Francisco's Civic Center area; after his death, it was renamed for him.
+Waddell was employed at the City Clinic in San Francisco's Civic Center area; after his death, it was renamed for him.

 Sporting career

-He traveled on a U.S. State Department-sponsored track and field tour of Africa in 1962.
+He traveled on a United States Department of State-sponsored track and field tour of Africa in 1962.

 At the 1968 Summer Olympics in Mexico City, Waddell placed sixth among the 33 competitors.
 He broke five of his own personal records in the 10 events.

 In 1972, in a track meet in Hawaii, he injured his knee in a high jump, which ended his career as a competitive athlete.

 Gay Olympics

 Soon after returning to San Francisco in 1972, Waddell joined a gay bowling league.
 It inspired him to consider organizing a gay sporting event modeled on the Olympics.
 He followed through with the idea in the early 1980s.
-The first "Gay Olympics" was to take place in San Francisco in 1982 in the form of a sports competition and arts festival.
-But a few weeks before the event was to begin, the International Olympic Committee (IOC) sued Waddell's organization over its use of the word "Olympic."
+The first Gay Olympics was to take place in San Francisco in 1982 in the form of a sports competition and arts festival.
+However, a few weeks before the event was to begin, the International Olympic Committee (IOC) sued Waddell's organization over its use of the word "Olympic."

 Despite the IOC having not previously protested when other groups had used the name, they alleged that allowing "Gay Olympics" would injure them.
-They succeeded in securing an injunction just nineteen days before the first games were to begin.
-Nevertheless, the games, now re-named the "Gay Games," went forward.
+They succeeded in securing an injunction nineteen days before the first games were to begin.
+The games, now renamed the "Gay Games," went forward.